Luna-Klatzer/docs_openhiven.py/docs/home/troubleshooting.md

 ## Unexpected behavior

-If you encounter unexpected behavior and functionality that is not working like wanted this can either be of a bug of OpenHiven.py, Connection or Hiven Server error or an issue relating the configuration.
-If you receive results different from those in the documentation we first recommend you looking into the logs and activate `DEBUG` mode to see what could have caused the issue.
+If you encounter unexpected behavior and functionality that is not working like wanted this can either be of a bug of OpenHiven.py, Connection Problem, Hiven Server error or an issue due to the configuration.

+If you receive results different from those in the documentation, we first recommend you looking into the logs and activate `DEBUG` mode to see extended logs about the Bot.

-If you are using a function, or a method that executes a request there might be an issue with the HTTP request that caused an unexpected result.
+If you are using a function, or a method that executes a request there might be an issue with the HTTP request.
 If this is not the case try to look into the input, debug the program and inspect data for possible issues.

 If there are no issues found with the data and everything seems fine, please open an issue on the [GitHub page](https://github.com/Luna-Klatzer/openhiven.py/issues) for further investigation.
 We will try to help you and also possibly find the error that caused that issue.